-2.1 Virtual Reality Root Tracing
+2.1.
+Virtual reality root tracing

-We present VRoot, an application for manual RSA reconstruction and correction.
-To obtain the RSAs with the accuracy that we require, we need a tool that allows expedient fine-tuning.
+We present VRoot, a novel method for manual RSA reconstruction and correction.
+To obtain the RSAs with the accuracy that we require, we developed a tool that allows expedient fine-tuning.
 Manual annotation in VRoot is loosely based on methods developed and used by Stingaciu et al. [13] and Usher et al. [14].
+To support a wider usability in terms of target hardware, and customization options, we developed2 VRoot on top of Unreal Engine1, primarily to allow for reproduction even if hardware constraints are altered.
 A key aspect of the rendering of 3D imaging data in VR is the ability to look at the data from different perspectives while retaining the dimensionality of the data regarding their perception.
-We implemented the application with the key idea that different users might want to interact on different scales, in different postures [37], or with different configurations.
-For example, the application can be used sitting with a relatively small MRI visualization, or used standing with a fairly large visualization.
-While there are considerations on accuracy, as large MRIs might be easier to fit a root into, this is ultimately a matter of personal preference.
+We implemented VRoot with the key idea that different users might want to interact on different scales and in different postures, as previously highlighted by Zielasko and Riecke [32].